Particl-Community/academy/guides/guide_mp_general_market_management.rst

 Join a Market
 -------------

-If you have in your possession the Market ID and Access/Publish Key of a certain community market, you can directly join it even if it's not promoted on the Market Browser.
+If you have in your possession the Market ID and Access/Publish Key of a particular community market, you can directly join it even if it's not promoted on the Market Browser.
 If you only have the Access Key of a storefront, you will only be able to buy items.
-If you instead possess its Publish Key, then you'll be able to join as a full vendor and also publish and sell items.
+If you instead possess its Publish Key, then you'll be able to join as a full vendor and also sell items.

 .. rst-class:: bignums

   #.
-First, make sure that you possess the Market ID and Market Access Key of the market/storefront you want to join.
-You may need to collect this information from private sources if they are not publicly broadcast by its creator or users.
+First, make sure you possess the Market ID and Market Access Key of the market/storefront you want to join.
+You may need to collect this information from private sources if its creator or users do not publicly broadcast them.
   #.
 Open :guilabel:`Market` -> :guilabel:`MANAGE MARKETS` -> :guilabel:`Browser` and click on the :guilabel:`Join via Market ID` button to expand the window to join a new market.
   #.
-Fill the community market's information.
-This information can be entirely decided by you to help you better organize your markets and know what they're about.
+Fill in the community market's information.
+You can entirely decide this information to help you better organize your markets and know what they’re about.
   #.
 Enter the community market's Market ID and Access/Publish Key, and then click on the :guilabel:`Join this Market` button to join the community market.

 .. hint::